 If you want to read about our real-life experiences using the app before installing it on your system, read our full Disk Drill review.

-1. Download and install Disk Drill for Windows.
-Then, launch the Disk Drill app.
+2. Download and install Disk Drill.
+Then, open Disk Drill.

 You can use Disk Drill not only for AutoCAD files, but to recover deleted files on Windows 10 in almost any format – like we said, it recognizes over 400 signatures.
 It’s one of the best data recovery apps on the internet